kkrt-labs/kakarot/README.md

   [Katana](https://github.com/dojoengine/dojo).
 These end-to-end tests contain both raw bytecode execution tests and test on real solidity contracts.

-The project indeed contains also a regular forge project (`./solidity_contracts`) to generate real artifacts to be tested against.
+The project also contains a regular forge project (`./solidity_contracts`) to generate real artifacts to be tested against.
 This project also contains some forge tests (e.g. `PlainOpcodes.t.sol`) whose purpose is to test easily the solidity functions meant to be tested with kakarot, i.e.